 Patterns Available On Crewel Ghoul

-I’m sharing all of the free embroidery patterns I’ve made here on Crewel Ghoul so that you can more easily find them and pick the ones you’d like to make!
-I’ll try and keep this post updated whenever I make any new ones.
+This list features free embroidery patterns that are available on Crewel Ghoul.
 If you enjoy these free embroidery designs, please check out my shop where I have more pdf patterns and embroidery kits to try!
-All of the patterns listed below are relatively easy embroidery patterns, and they are available to download and print out.
+All of the patterns listed below are relatively easy embroidery patterns.
+There’s a good mix of simple and more elaborate designs, but all of them are beginner friendly and come with clear instructions to make them.
+All of them are available to download and print out.
 Please use them for personal use only!

-This one may look complicated, but all of the stitches are relatively easy to do in this desert moon embroidery!
+This free printable embroidery pattern may look complicated, but all of the stitches are relatively easy to do in this desert moon embroidery!

 I love antiques, and had to make a cute embroidery pattern inspired by old Singer sewing machines.